ferrucc-io/ferruccio/content/posts/magecart.md

 * It should integrate with the deployment and Version Control system and notified when a new deployment happens, to understand when changes are legitimate.

-Obviously building and mantaining something like this comes at a cost.
+Obviously building and maintaining something like this comes at a cost.

 For this reason I decided to build it as a service.
 The advantages of this approach is that focusing on this problem I can add more sophisticated features to increase security like: